-You have now a different set of pricing strategies to price your retail products to achieve larger profit margins and higher sales revenue.
+You now have different pricing strategies to price your retail products to achieve larger profit margins and higher sales revenue.

 It cannot be certainly considered a long-term solution for sustainable profit from your business.

-The pricing strategies or anything working for you right now, can be challenged or deplete over time.
+The pricing strategies or anything working for you right now can be challenged or depleted over time.

-So to ensure long-term sustainable profit for your business, you need to pursue product pricing accordingly.
+So to ensure long-term sustainable profit for your business, you must pursue product pricing accordingly.

-The best way to do that is start experimenting with your pricing, and see what dynamic strategies can work for long-term.
+The best way to do that is to start experimenting with your pricing and see what dynamic strategies can work in the long term.

 Leveraging Seasonal Promotions & Discounts